 8. Select Save to save and run your workflow to view the analytics.

 Edit a workflow by opening the workflow you're interested in and making changes to the relevant filters and details.
 Once you've made your changes, select Save to run the workflow and view the analytics.

-Expand the Details to see what the workflow involves.
+In the Home tab, you can additionally expand the Details under the segment and date filters to see what the workflow involves.
 You can make changes to these details to see the impact they have on your workflow analytics.
 Select Save to run the workflow and view the analytics.

 The first chart shows the total workflows data, with the total number of Active Visitors eligible for the workflow and how many are in each status:

 Not Started.
 Visitors who are counted in the workflow but never used the Workflow Start page or feature.